 It’s no secret that good SEO practices are essential for any website looking to rank high on search engine results pages.
 However, many businesses don’t have the time or resources to properly optimize their website, which can lead to decreased traffic and lost revenue.
 This article will discuss some of the most common technical SEO issues hurting your rankings and how to fix them.

 What are technical SEO issues, and why do they matter for your rankings?

 I know for most business owners, the words “technical SEO” don’t exactly cause you to “lean in,” and while that is true, it may be a strategic way to capture new organic traffic and, thus, new customers.

 Maybe that will cause you to lean in. 🙂

 Technical SEO issues are things like website speed, indexing, and crawlability.

 They matter for your search rankings because if your website is having technical problems, the top search engines can’t (or won’t) properly index and rank your pages.

 Technical SEO issues can be hard to spot, resulting in a loss of traffic and even lower rankings.

-Broken images and links on a web page can be a big problem for SEO.
+Broken images and links on a web page can be a big problem for SEO and is often one of the most common technical SEO issues that I see.
 Not only do they make your website look bad, but they can also cause Google to rank your pages lower.